prisma-archive/graphcool-templates/authentication/linkedin-authentication/README.md

 }
 ```

 You should see that a new user has been created.
 The returned token can be used to authenticate requests to your Graphcool API as that user.
-Note that running the mutation again with the same Facebook token will not add a new user.
+Note that running the mutation again with the same LinkedIn token will not add a new user.